Get Latest Updates About Pharmacy Notes, Books and Many More

 D. The cell cytoplasm divides into two cells.

 Answer is A: Separation of the two chromatids of a chromosome occurs at anaphase.
-Choice D is cytokinesis and begins in late anaphase and continues into telophase.
+Choice D is cytokinesis and begins in late anaphase and continues into telophase. - The process by which information is read from DNA, encoded and transported outside the nucleus is known as:

 A. Translation